 National Museum of Art

-The National Museum of Art of Romania is housed in the former Royal Palace in Revolution Square, showcasing a splendid collection of Romanian and European art from the medieval period to modern times.
+The National Museum of Art of Romania is housed in the former Royal Palace in Revolution Square.
+It showcases an amazing collection of Romanian and European art from the medieval period to modern times.
 This grand neoclassical building was constructed in 1937 to serve as the official residence of King Carol II.
 After World War II when the monarchy was abolished, the palace was converted into an art museum.

 Wandering through the ornate halls provides a glimpse into Romania’s rich cultural heritage.
 The galleries feature medieval art, icons, frescoes and religious paintings from churches and monasteries across the country.
 The modern Romanian collection includes works by masters like Grigorescu, Andreescu, Tonitza and Pallady.
 European artists such as El Greco, Rembrandt, Renoir, Monet and Matisse are also represented.
 With over 100,000 pieces spanning seven centuries, this is the country’s largest art collection and a must-see in Bucharest.